 Have you ever been managed by someone who didn’t do anything to develop themselves or improve their performance?

-In organisations where leaders do not proactively invest in their own and their colleagues’ development, all sorts of issues take root – a culture of silence, learned helplessness, micromanagement and so on.
+In organisations where leaders do not proactively invest in their own and their colleagues’ development, all sorts of issues can take root – a culture of silence, learned helplessness, micromanagement and so on.
 In many cases, a lack of leadership development can be linked to a toxic culture.
+Team management training is critical if you want to avoid this type of negativity from infiltrating the core of your business.

-The amount of human potential that is left on the floor every day is staggering – and here at The Work Psychologists, we’re on a mission to change that.
+The amount of human potential that is left on the floor every day is staggering – and here at The Work Psychologists, we’re on a mission to change that with our leadership training london programmes.